Degrees of Eastern Orthodox monasticism: Orthodox monasticism

-Unlike in Western Christianity, where different religious orders and societies arose, each with its own profession rites, the Eastern Orthodox Church has only one type of monasticism.
+Unlike in Western Christianity, where different religious orders and societies arose, each with its profession rites, the Eastern Orthodox Church has only one type of monasticism.
 The profession of monastics is known as tonsure (referring to the ritual cutting of the monastic's hair which takes place during the service) and was, at one time, considered to be a Sacred Mystery (sacrament).
 The Rite of Tonsure is printed in the Euchologion (Church Slavonic: Trebnik), as are the other Sacred Mysteries and services performed according to need, such as funerals, blessings, and exorcisms.

 The monastic habit is the same throughout the Eastern Church (with certain slight regional variations), and it is the same for both monks and nuns.
-Each successive grade is given a portion of the habit, the full habit being worn only by those in the highest grade, known for that reason as the "Great Schema", or "Great Habit".
+Each successive grade is given a portion of the habit, the full habit being worn only by those in the highest grade, known for that reason as the "Great Schema," or "Great Habit."
 A person may enter any monastery of one's choice; but after being accepted by the abbot (or abbess) and making vows, one may not move from place to place without the blessing of one's ecclesiastical superior.
 This satisfies the principle of "stability of place", important to monasticism.

-One becomes a monk or nun by being tonsured, a rite that only a priest can perform.
-This is typically done by the abbot.
-The priest tonsuring a monk or nun must be tonsured into the same or greater degree of monasticism that he is tonsuring another into.
-In other words, only a hieromonk who has been tonsured into the Great Schema may himself tonsure a Schemamonk.
-A bishop, however, may tonsure into any rank, regardless of his own.
-On rare occasions, a bishop will allow a priest to tonsure a monk or nun into any rank.
+One becomes a monk or nun by being tonsured, a rite that only a priest can perform, and the priest himself be must be tonsured into the same or greater degree of monasticism that he is tonsuring another into, or be a bishop, or (on rare occasions) a priest given permission by a bishop.
+In other words, excepting with a bishop's permission, only a hieromonk who has been tonsured into the great schema may himself tonsure a monk or nun into the great schema.
+In men's monasteries typically the abbot performs the tonsure.